 What is the average dropout rate in college?

 Statistics by College Atlas shows that out of 70% of Americans who attend college, only two-thirds would earn a college degree, while 30% of first-year college students would end up dropping out after their first year.
-Also, a survey by LendEDU revealed that 55% of students struggle to pay for college due to financial problems.
+Also, a survey by LendEDU revealed that 55% of students struggle to pay for college because of financial problems.

 The percentage of students who leave school is four times higher for first-generation than the second-generation of students.